kishaningithub/colorizr/README.md

 # colorizr
-String class extension for colorizing your terminal output.
+A simple gem to colorize terminal output.

 # Usage
 ```